-For most time of the year, Rajasthan remains a hot state, especially from March to July when the temperature crosses 45 degrees Celsius.
+Most of the year Rajasthan remains a hot state, especially from March to July when the temperature crosses 45 degrees Celsius.
 Since you may want to indulge in entertainment activities in Alwar, summer is not the ideal time to be there unless you can bear the scorching heat of the sun.

 After the summer starts subsiding in August, the rainy season begins.
-It is good to avoid traveling to Alwar during heavy rains because the roads are clogged, and many places are closed because of difficult access and risk to people.
-However, if the showers are mild when you plan to travel after checking the weather alerts because a little bit of rains is not an issue.
+It is good to avoid traveling to Alwar during heavy rains because the roads are clogged and many places are closed because of the difficult access and risk to people.
+However, if the showers are mild when you plan to travel after checking the weather alerts, a little bit of rain is not an issue.
 On the contrary, the wind is pleasant, and forts look even more beautiful while it drizzles.

 The best time to arrive in any part of Rajasthan, including Alwar, is winter.
 From November to February, the entire town is balmy and dry, but the weather is cold at nights.
-You can roam around without worrying about bearing the heat or getting drenched in the rains.
+You can roam around without worrying about bearing the heat or getting drenched in the rain.
 The only downside of traveling during tourist season is that every place gets crowded.
 Even then, Alwar is a small town that does not attract millions of people.
-Still, it is better to book your hotel in advance and make your travel plans efficiently as you will not like to lose the little time you have.
+Still, it is better to book your hotel in advance and plan your travels efficiently since you would not like to lose the little time you have.

 What’s good to know about Alwar?

 The best part about traveling to the smaller towns of any country is that they are still untouched by urban development, which takes away the original charm of that place.
 There is an air of positivity and serenity in Alwar, which lets you relax even while you drive on the non-fussy roads.
 Traffic is smooth, small-time shopkeepers and peddlers are busy selling ordinary things, and every person you meet welcomes you with a smile.
-Hardly any fancy restaurants and cafes are there, but you can get the delectable local food from any bistro.
+There are hardly any fancy restaurants and cafes here, but you can get the delectable local food from any bistro.